artturipa/myblog/irm_basics/blog.md

 ### Control Types

 **Standard Control** have function = Standard Control.
-There one control is created per entity with name matching control objective.
+One control is created per entity with name matching control objective.

 **Unique Control** have function = Standard Control.
-There same entity can have additional controls for the control objective, these are unique controls.
+There same entity can have additional controls for the control objective; these are unique controls.
 Control name is different.

 Example: If organization handles multiple products/operational lines, having single control for an entity and control objective might be ineffective.